At 1:00 PM on January 12, 2025, my father called me to say that my grandpa had suddenly passed away at home that afternoon.

 In my article “Space Exploration and Digital Life,” I talked about how grandpa cultivated my sense of mission and introduced me to an elderly gentleman involved in aerospace.
 Here’s an excerpt:

 My grandpa liked to tell me about the seafaring feats of the Polynesians.
-He said that Easter Island in the South Pacific is more than 2,000 kilometers away from the nearest island, yet a thousand years ago, Polynesians lived there and left the Easter Island statues.
-How did the Polynesians migrate across two to three thousand kilometers to get there?
+He said that Easter Island in the South Pacific is more than 2,000 kilometers away from the nearest island, yet a thousand years ago, Polynesians lived there and left behind the Easter Island statues.
+How did the Polynesians migrate across two or three thousand kilometers to get there?

 The elderly gentleman said that luxury goods are for people who have achieved nothing to show off, while exploring the world is the true value of life.
 Opening a new route on the solar system’s space map is far more valuable than having a fortune.
 Exploring the universe is certainly not for making money.
-But without money, it’s impossible either; money is a necessary resource for exploring the world.
+But without money, it won’t work either; money is a necessary resource for exploring the world.
 To get this money, you have to make people believe that this endeavor is valuable and that you are the person who can accomplish it.
-That’s why, even though they know interstellar travel is still far away, they still hang the solar system’s space map.
+That’s why, even though they know interstellar travel is still far away, they still hang up the solar system’s space map.

 Grandpa’s Shortcomings in Life and Family